AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

 | 3F8961 | Bulimba | Stage.Telemetry@WW-3F8961 |
 | 416D19 | Flinders Pde | Stage.Telemetry@WW-416D19 |

-On the Connect/EnviroSCADA app-server, create a `C:\WaterWatch` folder containing the following files:
+On the Connect/EnviroSCADA/DAS app-server, create a `C:\WaterWatch` folder containing the following files:

 | File | Description |
 | --- | --- |
 | `C:\WatchWatch\WaterWatchPreProcessor.exe` | The preprocessor executable. |
 | `C:\WatchWatch\Config.txt` | An [@options.txt](https://github.com/AquaticInformatics/examples/wiki/Common-command-line-options#use-the-filenameext-syntax-to-specify-options-in-a-text-file) file containing your WaterWatch.io credentials.<br/><br/>Connect and EnviroSCADA will set the preprocessor argument to `@C:\WatchWatch\Config.txt`, with a `@` at the start. |
 | `C:\WatchWatch\DummyFile.txt` | A simple file, whose contents don't matter.
 It can be empty or contain anything.
 The file just needs to exist. |

+- **Note:** - The containing folder (`C:\WaterWatch` in this example) should not contain any spaces.
+This will avoid problems trying interpret preprocessor arguments when the preprocessor executable is launched in a separate process.

 The following 10-line `Config.txt` file is a good starting point for a WaterWatch integration.